Travis Williams was named the Razorbacks’ defensive coordinator in December 2022.

 Williams brings defensive coordinator experience and a wealth of Southeastern Conference knowledge to The Hill, having played at Auburn and later as the Tigers’ co-defensive coordinator.
 On the field, he starred as a two-time All-SEC linebacker – including first-team honors in 2004 – leading the Tigers in tackles during their undefeated season in 2004.

-He heads to Fayetteville after spending the last two seasons calling the defense for UCF as the Knights’ defensive coordinator and linebackers coach.
+Prior to leading the Hogs’ defense, he spent two seasons calling the defense at UCF as the Knights’ defensive coordinator and linebackers coach.
 The Knights showed progress in each of his two seasons, improving this season to a Top 40 scoring defense in the FBS by allowing 23.2 points per game.
 The defense helped UCF reach the American Athletic Conference championship game, a 9-4 record and a berth in the Military Bowl by allowing 382.6 yards per game and producing the fifth-best red zone defense in the country.

 Senior linebacker Jason Johnson led the way with 119 tackles – second-most in the league and 19th nationally – to earn first-team All-American Athletic Conference honors.
 Williams molded Johnson in his lone season in Orlando from an FCS All-American at Eastern Illinois to one of the nation’s leading tacklers at the FBS level.
 The Knights’ defense featured three All-AAC first teamers with Johnson joined by defensive linemen Ricky Barber and Tre’Mon Morris-Brash, who ranked fourth in the league with 13.0 tackles for loss.